Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 Sometimes the lip comes out for unknown reasons.
 To put it back in place, you’ll need to remove the entire canopy, first to locate the leak and then to solve the problem.

-You can change the seal if necessary.
+You can change the gasket if required.

 5 – Areas of the sunroof unit where seepage can occur